Welcome Back!

 What is a natural disaster?

-What types of natural disasters can occur?
+What types of natural hazards can occur?

 A natural disaster is defined as a naturally occurring phenomenon which is caused by either a rapid or slow onset of events.
 Natural disasters can be classified into five different types: